 In last week’s post, we provided a lot of background context and shared out the simple results of how we did this year.
-Here, in our second post, we are now able to begin sharing comparative data, focusing on snapshots of the same cohort (the same group of children) from 2019 to 2021 (with bonus data from 2018’s Grade 3).
-In other words, for now based on which grades have taken the CAT4 when, we can only compare at the cohort level from 2019’s Grades 3-5 to 2021’s Grades 5-7 to 2022’s Grades 6-8.
-[Remember, that we did not take them at all in 2020 due to COVID.]
-In the future, this part of the analysis will only grow more robust and meaningful.
+Here, in our second post, we are now able to begin sharing comparative data, focusing on snapshots of the same cohort (the same children) over time.
+It is complicated because of three factors:

-Here is a little analysis that will apply to all three snapshots:
+Here is a little analysis that will apply to all five snapshots:

 - Remember that any score that is two grades above ending in “.9” represents the max score, like getting a “6.9” for Grade 5.

 - Bear in mind, that the metric we are normally looking at when it comes to comparing a cohort over time is whether or not we see at least one full year’s growth (on average) each year – here we are factoring an expected two full year’s growth between 2019 and 2021.
-As we discussed last year, that might have been the place one would have expected to see a “COVID Gap” (but we largely did NOT) and between 2021 and 2022 one might expect to see a “COVID Catch-Up”.
+[Feel free to refer to prior years’ results for specific analyses of both “COVID Gaps” and “COVID Catch-Ups”.]

 Here are the cohort snapshots: